Like the Facebook Page

 Mission with a Vision girls’ refuge

 Sister Clemencia is a Franciscan nun who has dedicated her life to helping disabled children who are often marginalised by society.
 She has been given some land and has started a small mainstream school with a special needs unit attached.
-The disabled children board at the school but the dorms are very basic (metal sheets and mud floors).
+The disabled children board at the school and the dorms have been changed by Mission Direct from very basic (metal sheets and mud floors) to stone built accommodation.
 Her vision is to run a school which will meet the needs of the disabled children offering them warmth and security and a place where they can learn.
 We will visit the school during your trip.

 At the end of the trip we have an overnight trip to the Maasai Mara game reserve where we stay in raised safari tents with comfortable twin beds and thick blankets!
 The tents have en-suite facilities.
-Game drives take place in the afternoon and early morning, and there will be time to relax and enjoy the beautiful surroundings.
+There will be time to relax and enjoy the beautiful surroundings.

 There is also an afternoon/evening trip to Maji Moto to enjoy the Loita Plains and experience some Maasai culture.